 Pernicious anaemia

-Pernicious anaemia is where your immune system attacks healthy cells in your stomach.
+Pernicious anaemia is where your immune system attacks healthy cells in your tummy.
 This prevents your body from absorbing vitamin B12 from the food you eat.
 It's the most common cause of vitamin B12 deficiency.

 Diet

 A lack of B12 or folate in your diet can cause a deficiency.
-This is uncommon but can occur if you have a vegan diet, follow a fad diet or have a generally poor diet for a long time.

 Treating deficiency anaemia